riniki5/cornerbrowserpy/README.md

-# cornerbrowserpy
+# Corner Browser
-Web Browser Called Corner Created with Python PyQt5
+- Created with Python
+- Not Much actually

+To download go to the releases.